alestane/lemurs/_8080/README.md

 The package supports compiling without the "std" feature to remove dependencies on the std crate.
 This will require supplying a replacement panic handler and allocator.

-You can use the script below to build a static library that can be used in C++ projects, which will produce a folder called `lemurs_8080_cpp` in the current directory containing a header file and both debug and release versions of the library:
+You can use the scripts below to build a static library that can be used in C++ projects, which will produce a folder called `lemurs_8080_cpp` in the current directory containing a header file and both debug and release versions of the library:

-### Linux/Mac OS X/ other POSIX
+### bash (Linux/Mac OS X/ other POSIX)
 ```bash
 #!/bin/bash
 mkdir lemurs_8080_cpp; cd lemurs_8080_cpp; L8080=$(pwd); mkdir debug release